ahmad1240/the-wild-oasis/README.md

 # The Wild Oasis

-The main project is on Vite + React
+The main project is on Vite + React Developed by Ahmad

 Currently, two official plugins are available: